 Using a VPN client will help you gauge server traffic load for available servers and pick out servers with the right ping, upload speed and download speed for you.
 Doing so can help you compensate for the loss of speed you can expect to experience when you use the L2TP protocol.

 Connect to L2TP VPN by Using IPsec/L2TP VPN Protocol

-The task of installing L2TP VPN through IPsec/L2TP VPN protocol is straightforward.
+The task of installing the L2TP VPN through IPsec/L2TP VPN protocol is straightforward.
 This is because you do not need any rocket science to complete the installation process successfully.
-Here is how you can do to install L2TP VPN on Windows, Mac, Android and iOS devices.
+Here is how you can do to install L2TP VPN on Windows, Mac, Android, and iOS devices.

 VPN on Windows Step by Step Guide